 New Mexico charges a gross receipts tax on persons engaged in business in the state for the privilege of doing business in the state.
 Tax rates vary across the state from 5.125% to 8.8125% and the rate is determined as a combination of the rates imposed by the state, the counties, and the municipalities.
 Gross receipts are taxable, exempt or deductible.
 If your receipts do not fall under any exemption or deduction, those receipts are considered taxable.
 On average, about 45% of New Mexico’s gross receipts are taxable.

-Quarterly gross receipts and taxable gross receipts data by state and county is provided below beginning from the first quarter of 2005.
+Quarterly gross receipts and taxable gross receipts data by state and county is provided in the link below.
 Gross receipts tax data for local municipalities as well as collection and distribution data of the gross receipts which are provided in the Monthly Local Government Distribution or RP-500 reports can be found at the New Mexico Taxation and Revenue Department website.